-The other day I watched the PBS Nova production Himalayan Megaquake (embeded below), about the April 25 and May 12 earthquake in Nepal.
+The other day I watched the PBS Nova production Himalayan Megaquake (embeded below), about the April 25 and May 12 earthquakes in Nepal.
 I haven’t been in Nepal since March 31, and so I was awestruck by the documentary and it left me feeling a little unsettled.
-I knew, for instance, here had been avalanches and landslides.
+I knew, for instance, that there had been avalanches and landslides.
 But I didn’t know a lot of the details.

 David Breashears likened what he saw in Langtang to the area around Mount St. Helen’s.
-I can imagine it a little because, just this past summer, I saw the remnants of the destruction the 1980’s volcanic eruption left behind around Mount St. Helen’s.
+I can imagine it a little because, just this past summer, I saw the remnants of the destruction the 1980’s volcanic eruption left behind around that mountain.

 Otherwise, I have a hard time imagining how it must have been and continues to be for hundreds of thousands still suffering from the consequences of the calamity.

 Something else of note that I discovered from the program is that the architecture and building codes of the very old temples and palaces which have survived many earthquakes, are local.
 It can, therefore, be replicated everywhere in the country with considerably more ease and at a considerably lower cost than the brick and concrete structures that everyone in Nepal wants to build and end up building.

 Summary of Major Calamities Triggered by the Quake